Retirement Anxiety: How Boomers Navigate a World of Pain

 Combating Social Isolation and Loneliness

 Retirement can lead to social isolation, loneliness and retirement anxiety, especially for individuals whose work served as their primary social outlet.
 The sudden absence of daily interactions with colleagues can leave retirees feeling isolated, lonely and anxious.
-However, actively seeking social connections and nurturing relationships can help combat these issues.
+However, seeking social connections and nurturing relationships can help combat these issues.

 Many retirees experience a significant drop in social interaction after leaving work, which breeds retirement anxiety, depression and health risks.
 Studies link social isolation to cognitive decline and early death in retirees.